Adaptive reuse: Benefits and challenges

-Adaptive Reuse and Built Heritage Preservation
+Adaptive reuse and preservation

 A majority of historical buildings provide physical links and the progression of cultural evidence to the past.
-In a fast-growing urbanizing world, these heritage values viewed as public goods could aid the significance of a town's cultural heritage and unique competitiveness.
-Heritage preservation charters mandate that when historical buildings with heritage values are being redeveloped, their architectural and heritage character should be maintained and conserved for sustainability.
-Accordingly, this mandate on heritage preservation has led to the scheduling of several heritage buildings into district plans, thereby protecting them from unsympathetic alterations or demolition through regulations.
 Built heritage conservation through adaptive reuse could therefore be used to promote sustainable historical and cultural development of urban areas.
 Parameters to prioritise historical buildings for adaptive reuse and the characterisation of adaptive reuse stakeholders are also noted.

-Adaptive Reuse and Urban Regeneration
+Adaptive reuse and urban regeneration

 The reuse of older vacant buildings for other purposes forms a very important aspect of any urban regeneration scheme.
-The adaptation process implies selecting relevant novel technologies and design concepts that will support the older buildings to adjust successfully to contemporary requirements without destroying the existing urban form.
 Adopting the adaptive reuse approach for the redevelopment of older vacant buildings provides added benefits to the regeneration of an urban area in a sustainable way, through transforming these buildings into usable and accessible units.
 The adaptive reuse strategy would also enable the local authority and owners of older vacant buildings in urban areas to minimize their economic, social and environmental costs, in a quest for a continued urban expansion and development.

-Adaptive Reuse and Climate Change
+Adaptive reuse and climate change

 The current climate change reality requires integrating the global sustainability challenge of conserving natural resources for future generations with improving resilience and adaptive capacity within the built environment.
 The adaptive reuse of existing buildings can be adopted to facilitate climate change mitigation progressively. explored the applicability of the adaptive reuse concept as a sustainable tool for climate change mitigation.

-Adaptive Reuse Stakeholders
+Adaptive reuse stakeholders

 In an adaptive reuse decision-making setting, there is usually an occurrence of conflicting beliefs, opinions, interests, and resources among relevant stakeholders.
 Knowing who these stakeholders are and why, through a collaborative approach, will allow stakeholders with diverse interests regarding adaptive reuse to come together and participate either directly or indirectly in any stage of the decision-making process.
 There are four typical categories of stakeholders involved in an adaptive reuse decision-making process: i) investors; ii) producers; iii) regulators; and iv) users.

-Adaptive Reuse Decision-Making Framework and Validation
+Adaptive reuse framework

 Identification of Parameters: identified parameters for the development of a performance-based framework, to prioritise the most suitable historical building options for adaptive reuse intervention from a list of underutilised buildings.

 Framework Validation: balanced the diverse interests of all stakeholders in the adaptive reuse decision-making process.